9 Best Renters Insurance Companies in New Jersey of 2026

 This can be very expensive, and your neighbor can even sue you.

-And suppose you forego renters insurance and there’s a break-in in your rental apartment or a storm that causes property damage.
-In that case, you alone may be responsible for a lot of money in repair, replacement, and liability costs to cover your losses.
+Suppose you forego renters insurance and there’s a break-in in your rental apartment or a storm that causes property damage.
+In that case, you alone may be responsible for much money in repair, replacement, and liability costs to cover your losses.

 Your landlord's insurance policy doesn’t cover the space you rent or your effects.
 The landlord’s insurance protects the building and only the landlord’s personal belongings.